Kensington Gardens

 Kensington Gardens features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 60.3% of all households, including 23.5% couples with children, 26.3% couples without children, and 9.2% single parent families.
-Non-family households account for the remaining 39.7%, with lone person households at 36.7% and group households comprising 3.2%.
-The median household size is 2.2 people, smaller than the Greater Adelaide average of 2.5.
+Family households constitute 60.3% of all households, consisting of 23.5% couples with children, 26.3% couples without children, and 9.2% single parent families.
+Non-family households comprise the remaining 39.7%, with lone person households at 36.7% and group households making up 3.2%.
+The median household size is 2.2 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households